w-k-s/knowledge/Management/RACI Model.md

-- The [RACI model](https://www.forbes.com/advisor/business/raci-chart/) is a really nice way of documenting roles and responsibilities.
+- The [RACI model](https://www.forbes.com/advisor/business/raci-chart/) is a really nice way of documenting and visualising roles and responsibilities.